-In the distant past, hiring lawn mowing services required connecting with pros by phone, setting an appointment and meeting to get a quote.
-While that’s not going to fly this season, you can still book services online and avoid risks of infection.
+In the distant past, hiring snow removal companies required connecting with pros by phone, setting an appointment and meeting to get a quote.
+While that’s not going to fly this season, you can still book services online and avoid risks of exposure.
 Just get your price and use our “we’re on our way” text alert to know when your Pro is coming to clear your snow!

 3. Get Creative!

 A lot of us are tightening our budgets, but have lots of time.
 This is your chance to get creative and help your local landscapers and businesses.

 For just a few minutes of your time, you can make a difference.
-Just post great reviews of businesses that earned them and you may have overlooked complimenting.
+Just post great reviews of businesses that earned them that you may have overlooked complimenting.
 People are far more inclined to review when they’re dissatisfied, so this appreciation will help combat that especially when things go back to normal.